It’s More Than Finish Time

 Did my finish time meet/not meet my goal?

-This may be straightforward and easy to determine, but I think it oversimplifies us as runners.
+This may be straightforward and easy to determine, but it way oversimplifies us as runners.

 I’ve written before about how I’m not a finish time focused runner.
 Getting faster or finishing under a specific time (unless I’m acting as a race pacer, of course), just isn’t something that inspires me.

-This can sometimes make determining how a race went a bit of challenge for me.
+This can sometimes make determining how a race went a bit of challenge.